shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/prebid-server-premium-health-analytics.md

 configured Demand Partners.
 This is most useful in troubleshooting known issues and proactively identifying optimization opportunities.

 > [!NOTE]
 > The dashboard is based on **sample data multiplied to estimate the full volume of PSP activity**.
 It is not intended to be used for delivery and revenue reporting.
-The [Prebid Server Premium Seller Analytics Report](../monetize/prebid-server-premium-seller-analytics.md) and other [Monetize reports](../monetize/reporting-guide.md) should be used for those purposes.
+The [Prebid Server Premium Seller Analytics Report](../monetize/prebid-server-premium-seller-analytics.md) and other [Microsoft Monetize reports](../monetize/reporting-guide.md) should be used for those purposes.

 ## Time frame